About Malampuzha Dam

 In 2005, major renovation works started in Malampuzha Gardens as part of the Golden Jubilee celebrations.
 The dam was re-painted, and a huge LED Hoarding was placed on top of the dam.
 The entire garden was demolished for constructing a new and modern garden.
 At a cost of Rs.
 21.57 crores, a new garden was created which has made Malampuzha Gardens the best tourist destination of Kerala.

-The dam and the gardens are open from 10:00 AM in the morning to 6:00 PM in the evenings on weekdays, and 8:00 PM on weekends.
+The dam and the gardens are open from 9:00 AM in the morning to 8:00 PM in the evenings on all days.